romanegloo/romanegloo.github.io/_posts/2019-11-01-word-embeddings.md

 drastically until now; We encode words into fixed-length vector representations which can be used to solve many computational linguistic problems such as question answering, text classfication, language translations, and so on.
-This encoding model is based on the distributional hypothesis: linguistic items with similar distributions in the vector space have similar meanings.
+This encoding model is based on the distributional hypothesis, "linguistic items with similar distributions in the vector space have similar meanings."

 <div class="text-center mb-5">
     <img src="https://me.jiho.us/images/posts/word-vectors-2d.png"